genmeblog/techtest/docs/api.md

 -   sequence of column names - for collection of columns
 -   regex - to apply pattern on column names or datatype
 -   filter predicate - to filter column names or datatype
+-   `type` namespaced keyword for specific datatype or group of datatypes

 Column name can be anything.